 Flashes of light are pinpricks or spots of light that you see in your field of vision.
 People often say seeing flashes of light is like seeing "shooting stars" or "lightning streaks."
 Flashes of light in your vision come from inside your eye.
 They are not caused by lights or anything else outside of your body.

 Many people will see occasional flashes of light, especially as they age.
-These occasional flashes are usually harmless, but you should discuss them with your ophthalmologist during an eye exam However, if you suddenly start seeing repeated flashes of light, this could be a serious problem, especially if you also have cloudy floaters or vision changes.
-Call your doctor right away if this happens.
-Suddenly seeing new floaters and flashes could mean your retina has detached.
-This is a very serious condition that your ophthalmologist must treat quickly to prevent blindness.
+These occasional flashes are usually harmless, but you should discuss them with your ophthalmologist during an eye exam.
+However, if you suddenly start seeing repeated flashes of light, this could be a serious problem, especially if you also have cloudy floaters (gray or dark spots that move back and forth in your vision) or vision changes.

 These conditions can cause flashes of light: